 There are different ranges of eco-friendly roofing materials, which feature zero ozone depletion potential (ODP), ultra-low global warming potential (GWP), and solvent-free silicone coatings.

 As we can assume from the name this particular spray foam has a denser structure compared to the medium-density or low-density spray foam insulation and that’s why is called high density spray foam.
 Therefore, it needs more material to cover and insulate different spaces and does not expand as much as the lower density foams.
 One of the advantages is that High-density foam insulation helps to minimize energy costs over the lifetime of the roof while providing high protection against heat and also water infiltration.
 It also contributes to strengthening the structure that it is applied to.
 The bond between high-density spray foam insulation and the roof can increase a building's resistance to wind too.

-When it comes to spray foam roofing services, the insulation contractor has to be very carefully selected.
+When it comes to spray foam insulaiton in Toronto and roofing services in the nearby areas, the insulation contractor has to be very carefully selected.
 Ecostar insulation has been in the polyurethane foam insulation industry for many years and our involvement in big commercial projects has equipped us with the necessary experience to deal with commercial foam insulation services.
 Our passion about spray foam underlies everything we do and everything we are.
 We’re always happy to share our knowledge of spray foam and provide the best insulation solutions to improve the building's sustainability.

 If you’d like to know more about the roof insulation in Toronto, give us a call at 1-866-789-1536 or 647 799 3106 and speak with one of our EcoStar representative’s, or visit our website www.ecostarinsulation.ca for more information about the insulation products and services that we offer.